 Depending on the trail you choose and your fitness level, you can reach the top of Hallasan and hike down in a matter of hours or a full day.

 Even if you’re not visiting Korea during fall, hiking Naejangsan is still sure to impress.
-In spring, azaleas and cherry blossoms are in bloom, the park is surprisingly green in the summer, and winter can be stunning when the rocks are covered in a blanket of snow.
+In spring, azaleas and cherry blossoms are in bloom, the park is surprisingly green in the summer, and winter can be spectacular when the rocks are covered in a blanket of snow.

 If you want to get off the well-trodden path and do some hiking in a place few foreigners ever see, make your way to Juwangsan National Park in Gyeongsangbuk-do province.

-With caves, waterfalls and plenty of hikes suitable for all levels, this area is packed with adventures to be had – even though it’s the smallest national park in Korea.
+With caves, waterfalls and plenty of hikes suitable for all levels, this area is packed with adventures to be had – even though it’s the smallest national park in South Korea.

 We planned a fall camping trip to this National Park with a group of friends and weren’t disappointed.
-We didn’t see any other foreigners during our weekend in Juwangsan, and we were able to try the apples which make this region famous!
+We didn’t see any other foreigners during our weekend in Juwangsan, and we were able to try the apples which make this region famous.

-If you venture to this National Park, make sure you come prepared with your own food – there aren’t many dining options out there!
+If you venture to this National Park, make sure you come prepared with your own food – there aren’t many dining options out there.

 Interesting fact: The word for mountain is “san” in Korean.
 That’s why each mountain’s name ends in “san”.